pandey-vinay/Virtual-Wallet-Master/README.md

 # Virtual-Wallet-Master

 ## About
-This project is about building a Java library for Online Banking Platform to build the Virtual Wallet to track the transaction account of users.
+This Project is about building a Java Library for Online Banking Platform to create a Virtual Wallet to track the transaction account of Users.

-This is a Spring Boot application with in memory database H2.
-I am using JPA (Java Persistance API) to interact with the in memory database.
+This is a Spring Boot Application with in memory database H2.
+I am using JPA (Java Persistance API) to interact within the memory database.

 ## Problem Statement :-
 Our Project's task is to create a Virtual Wallet to track User's transaction account.